 If you’re wondering can you die from heroin withdrawal, former heroin users have described their withdrawal symptoms as worse than the worst flu you ever had.
 Early heroin withdrawal symptoms include:

 When someone stops using heroin without warning, most medical experts say that the person is quitting cold turkey.
 The term originated with the goosebumps, and clammy skin people experience while withdrawing from heroin or other opiates.
-If you’re wondering can you die from heroin withdrawal, dehydration and heart irregularities could be life-threatening, which is why cold turkey withdrawal is risky.
+If you’re wondering whether you can die from heroin withdrawal, remember that dehydration and heart irregularities could be life-threatening.
+For that reason, cold turkey withdrawal is risky.

 Can Heroin Withdrawal Be Dangerous?